crazystorm720/room-occupancy-prediction-mqtt-meraki/README.md

 ### Real-time Inference
 - Collect real-time data via MQTT.
 - Preprocess data and apply the trained model to make predictions.
+- **Implementation:** The `model_inference.py` file includes functions to load the trained model, preprocess input data, and make predictions in real-time.

 ### Batch Inference
 - Aggregate data over a period, preprocess, and predict.
+- **Implementation:** The `model_inference.py` file also contains functions to perform batch inference on aggregated data.

 ## Monitoring and Logging
 - **Log Predictions:** Store predictions for future analysis and auditing.
 - **Monitor Performance:** Track model performance over time to detect drift and degradation.
+- **Implementation:** The `monitoring.py` file includes functions to log predictions, calculate performance metrics, and detect anomalies.

 ## Advanced Techniques
 - **Feature Selection:** Identify the most important features to reduce dimensionality.